-In 2018/19 the service carried out 3,263 home fire safety visits (an 11% increase from 2017/18):
+In 2019/20 the service carried out 3,542 home fire safety visits (an increase of 8.5% from 2018/19):

-- 40% of homes visited had no working smoke alarms and in these instances the appropriate number of smoke alarms were fitted before leaving the property - 21% of homes visited had an occupant who may find it difficult to escape in the event of a fire.
-A referral to other agencies for support can be agreed and a variance to the response in case of emergency put in place. - 19% of the homes visited had one or more occupants that smoked.
+- 21% of homes visited had no working smoke alarms (a drop of 40% on the previous year) and in these instances the appropriate number of smoke alarms were fitted before leaving the property. - 9% of homes visited had an occupant who may find it difficult to escape in the event of a fire.
+A referral to other agencies for support can be agreed and a variance to the response in case of emergency put in place. - 8% of the homes visited had one or more occupants that smoked.
 Smoking is identified as a potential fire risk factor and advice or a referral can be provided.